Terms and Privacy •

 The subject lines are mostly long and it is advisable to have 41-50 characters on your subject to be read.
 So, it is a challenge to write catchy subject lines with emojis that conveys what you are informing them about.

 You can simply go to your campaigns and create one in the emoji library.
-In the subject line, you can add emojis that would resonate to what you want to convey to your subscribers.
+In the subject line, you can add emojis that would resonate with what you want to convey to your subscribers.

 5 Always test your Emojis